tdilauro/Simplified-wiki/User-Settings-Management-Protocol.md

 ## `simplified:synchronize_annotations`

 Value: A boolean value.
-If this is set to `true`, it indicates that the user wants their e-reader client, when connected to this authentication domain, to automatically synchronize local annotations with appropriate [[Web Annotation Protocol|https://www.w3.org/TR/annotation-protocol/]] endpoint in the same domain.
-If this is set to `false`, the user does not want their e-reader client to automatically synchronize local annotations with appropriate  WAP endpoints.
+If this is set to `true`, it indicates that the user wants their client to automatically synchronize local annotations with the [[Web Annotation Protocol|https://www.w3.org/TR/annotation-protocol/]] endpoints that the server thinks are appropriate.
+If this is set to `false`, the user does not want their e-reader client to automatically synchronize local annotations with those endpoints.

-If the endpoint for the User Settings Management Protocol is `http://server/settings`, then the value of `simplified:sychronize_annotations` would most likely apply to any links with `rel="http://www.w3.org/ns/oa#annotationService"` discovered on `http://server/`.

-A server that provides both the Web Annotation Protocol and the User Settings Management Protocol may use this as a way for users to opt their clients in or out of WAP.
-If a server provides the User Settings Management Protocol, but not the Web Annotation Protocol, then `simplified:synchronize_annotations` has no meaning.
+An authentication domain that provides both the Web Annotation Protocol and the User Settings Management Protocol may use this as a way for users to opt their clients in or out of WAP.
+If an authentication domain provides the User Settings Management Protocol, but not the Web Annotation Protocol, then `simplified:synchronize_annotations` has no meaning.

 Even if this is set to `false`, the client may synchronize local annotations with some _other_ Web Annotation Protocol server, if the user has directed it to do so.